Optimal Bayesian estimation of Gaussian mixtures with growing number of components: Introduction

 \section{Introduction}

 Finite mixture models are powerful tools for modeling heterogeneous data, which have been used in a wide range of applications in statistics and machine learning including density estimation \citep{kruijer2010adaptive}, clustering \citep{fraley2002model}, document modeling \citep{blei2003latent}, image generation \citep{richardson2018gans} and designing generative adversarial networks \citep{eghbal2019mixture}, just to name a few.
 To date, a large number of methods, both frequentist and Bayesian, have been proposed in the literature for various estimation problems related to finite mixture models.
-Rather than listing a large body of related work here, we refer the readers to the book \citep{fruhwirth2019handbook} and a review paper \citep{mclachlan2019finite} for recent advances on finite mixture modeling.
-Our work focuses on the estimation of the finite mixture itself, i.e., estimating the parameters of a mixture model such as the mixing distribution, the number of mixing components and so on.
-Both frequentist and Bayesian methods have gained empirical success in terms of estimation accuracy as well as computational efficiency.
-However, unlike their frequentist counterparts, many theoretical questions or gaps related to Bayesian estimation of finite mixtures remain open.
+Rather than listing a large body of related work here, we refer the readers to the book \cite{fruhwirth2019handbook} and a review paper \cite{mclachlan2019finite} for recent advances on finite mixture modeling.
+Our work focuses on the estimation of the finite mixture itself, i.e., estimating the parameters of a mixture model such as the mixing distribution and the number of mixing components, from a Bayesian perspective.
+Although a number of important Bayesian methods have dealt with the problem of finite mixture estimation, many interesting questions remain open.
 Most of the Bayesian work in the literature assume the number of components is either known or fixed.
 The minimax optimal convergence rate for estimating the mixing distribution has not been achieved by Bayesian methods even for the fixed set up.
 Further, posterior consistency on the number of components has not been established except for some special cases.
-This paper aims to bridge these gaps through establishing a number of new theoretical results.
+This paper aims to bridge these gaps through establishing a number of new theoretical results under the general framework of finite mixture modeling with growing number of components.
+Allowing the number of components $k^\star$ to grow is a natural assumption and even required in many situations, for instance, in topic modelling \citep{bing2018fast} and computer vision \citep{greggio2012fast}, where we expect that when the size of the sample grows so will the degree of heterogeneity present in the sample.